 If you feel your instructor is not providing you with the assistance you need, please reach out to the FLCC Coordinator of Online Student Retention.
 You can contact Sarah Heisman at email@example.com or (585) 785-1733.

 If appropriate, the Coordinator of Online Student Retention will forward your concerns to the Associate Vice President of Academic Technology and High Impact Practices.

 You are welcome to contact the Department Chair of the course you are completing if you would like to escalate the issue further.

-If after speaking with the instructor, the Department of Online Learning, and the Department Chair, you still feel your issue is unresolved, you can contact the Associate Vice President of Instruction.
+If after speaking with the instructor, the Department of Online Learning, and the Department Chair, you still feel your issue is unresolved, you can contact the Director of Community Standards and Counseling.

 A grievance is the most likely outcome of this action.
 Please see the Academic Grievance Policy.